snystrom/cmdfun/README.md

 ## A simple framework for building shell interfaces

-The purpose of `dotargs` is to significantly reduce the overhead involved in wrapping shell programs in R. The tools are intended to be intuitive and lightweight enough to use for data scientists trying to get things done quickly, but robust and full-fledged enough for developers to extend them to more advanced use cases.
+The purpose of `cmdlr` is to significantly reduce the overhead involved in wrapping shell programs in R. The tools are intended to be intuitive and lightweight enough to use for data scientists trying to get things done quickly, but robust and full-fledged enough for developers to extend them to more advanced use cases.

 ## Vocabulary to describe operations

-Briefly, `dotargs` captures R function arguments (**args**) and converts them to a vector of commandline **flags**.
+Briefly, `cmdlr` captures R function arguments (**args**) and converts them to a vector of commandline **flags**.

-The `dotargs` framework provides three mechanisms for capturing function
+The `cmdlr` framework provides three mechanisms for capturing function
 arguments:

-  - `getDotArgs` captures all arguments passed to `...`
+  - `cmd_args_dots()` captures all arguments passed to `...`
-  - `getNamedArgs` captures all keyword arguments defined by the user
+  - `cmd_args_named()` captures all keyword arguments defined by the user
-  - `getAllArgs` captures both named + dot arguments
+  - `cmd_args_all()` captures both named + dot arguments

-`argsToFlags` converts the captured arguments to a parsed list of flag/value pairs.
+`cmd_args_to_flags` converts the captured arguments to a parsed list of flag/value pairs.
 This output can be useful for additonal handling of special flag assignments from within R.

-`crystallize_flags` converts the output of `argsToFlags` to a vector of commandline-style flags.
+`cmd_list_crystallize` converts the output of `cmd_args_to_flags` to a vector of commandline-style flags.
 This output can be directly fed to `system2` or `processx`.

 Together, they can be used to build user-friendly R interfaces to shell programs without having to manually implement all commandline flags in R